malithj/scaling-book/inference.md

 ### What do we actually want to optimize?

 Before we proceed further, it's worth highlighting one aspect of inference that's totally new: latency.
-While during training we only care about throughput (total tokens processed per second), during inference we have to worry about how fast we're producing tokens (both the **Time To First Token (TTFT)** and the **per-token latency**).
+While during training we only care about throughput (total tokens processed per second **per chip**), during inference we have to worry about how fast we're producing tokens (both the **Time To First Token (TTFT)** and the **per-token latency**).
 For example:

 * **Offline batch inference** for evals and data generation only cares about bulk cost of inference and is blind to the latency of individual samples.
 * **Chat interfaces/streaming tasks** need to run cheaply at scale while having low TTFT and generating tokens fast enough to exceed human reading speed.